Romania Doesn't Make the Dragunov: The PSL

 Is the Romanian PSL the same as a Soviet Dragunov SVD?

-No, the Romanian PSL is a distinct rifle.
-While it resembles the Dragunov SVD, it was developed independently by Romania due to technology restrictions.
-It's essentially a scaled-up AK platform chambered in 7.62x54R, not a direct copy or variant of the SVD.
+No, the Romanian PSL is a distinct rifle design.
+While it resembles the Dragunov SVD, it is essentially a scaled-up AK platform chambered in 7.62x54R, developed independently by Romania due to restricted Soviet technology transfers.

 The Romanian PSL rifle is chambered in the 7.62x54R caliber.
-This is a powerful rimmed cartridge commonly associated with older Russian rifles like the Mosin-Nagant and the Dragunov SVD.
+This powerful cartridge is also used in the Soviet Mosin-Nagant and Dragunov SVD rifles.

 What is the typical accuracy of a Romanian PSL rifle?

-The Romanian PSL is generally considered to achieve approximately 2 MOA (Minute of Angle) accuracy.
-This level of precision makes it suitable for its intended role as a squad-level designated marksman rifle.
+The Romanian PSL is generally considered to have an accuracy of approximately 2 MOA (Minute of Angle).
+This level of precision makes it suitable as a squad-level designated marksman rifle (DMR).

 More Reviews Videos You Might Like